Boltby

-Boltby is a village and civil parish in the Hambleton District of North Yorkshire, England.
-It is on the edge of the North York Moors National Park at 140 m, and about 6 mi north-east of Thirsk.
+Boltby is a village and civil parish in the county of North Yorkshire, England.
+The village is on the edge of the North York Moors National Park at 140 m, and about 6 mi north-east of Thirsk.
 According to the 2011 census, it had a population of 143.

-There are nine grade II listed structures in Boltby including a bridge over Gurtof Beck.
+There are nine grade II listed structures in the civil parish including a bridge over Gurtof Beck.
 Ravensthorpe Manor House, built in the mid 19th century, is situate 0.5 mi west of the village.

 History

+The name Boltby derives from the Old Norse Boltibȳ meaning 'Bolti's village'.

 Boltby is mentioned in the Domesday Book as Boltebi in the Yalestre hundred.
 After the Norman invasion, the land was owned by Hugh, son of Baldric.
 He granted Lordship of the local manor to Gerald of Boltby.
 Previously the Lord of the manor was Sumarlithi, son of Karli.

 Fewer than five new houses have been built in the village in the 20th century, giving a total of 43 in 2005.

 The eastern part of the Boltby was affected by flooding in 2005 when Gurtof Beck overflowed and damaged or destroyed buildings.
 Local reports were of water levels up to 3m deep.

 Governance

 The village lies within the Thirsk and Malton UK Parliament constituency.
-It is part of the Thirsk electoral division of North Yorkshire County Council and the Whitestonecliffe ward of Hambleton District Council.
+It was in the North Riding of Yorkshire until 1974, when it was transferred to the new county of North Yorkshire.
+From 1974 to 2023 it was part of the district of Hambleton.
+It is now administered by the unitary North Yorkshire Council.

+The village and the eastern part of the civil parish is within the North York Moors National Park, which is responsible for some local government functions.